 For these autumn-inspired pancakes, we triple downed on the apple flavor.
 The batter is made using apple juice (or cider) and contains shredded apples in it.
 After the pancakes are cooked, we make a quick apple compote to serve on top.
-So you get three times the apple flavor.
-Unleash the awesome power of apple!

-So if you want to embrace the season and take your pancake skills to the next level, these apple cinnamon pancakes have got your name all over them.
+So if you want to embrace the season and take your pancake making skills to the next level, these Apple Pancakes have got your name all over them.

 Ready to get started?
 Let’s dive in and we’ll show you exactly how to make them.

 Apple: Using shredded apple in the pancake batter adds flavor and texture.
 Just like in baking, we suggest using an apple that skews slightly tart, such as Pink Lady, Granny Smith, Braeburn, or Jonagold.
 They will retain their flavor and shape a lot better than overly sweet apples like Red Delicious, Envy, Sweet Tango, etc.

 Milk: The fat in whole milk really makes the pancakes moist and tender.
 You can also use extra creamy oat milk for a dairy-free option.

 Egg: We love these hard-sided holders for protecting eggs in our cooler.